 However, I can’t help but feel there has to be some shortlist that assists in stress testing a typeface agnostic of my specific environment.
 Surely there’s some application that displays all the typical hurdles like O’s looking like 0’s and I’s looking like 1’s, right?

-I googled, I binged, I asked my network, and noting was found.
+I googled, I binged, I asked my network, and nothing was found.
 I even asked Reddit and battled the negativity of the internet.

 If anybody finds a solution to this, please let me know.
 I have a hard time believing this is a problem that hasn’t already been solved.